ProjectOpenSea/opensea-js/README.md

 })
 ```

-**NOTE:**: The final bounty in the example above will be 10% from the seller plus 1% from OpenSea, or 11 ETH in total!
+**NOTE:** The final bounty in the example above will be 10% from the seller plus 1% from OpenSea, or 11 ETH in total!

 If you have any questions, contact us at contact@opensea.io (or in [Discord](https://discord.gg/ga8EJbv)), or join the program at https://opensea.io/account#referrals.